de956/browser-privacy/README.md

 **Setting privacy in the browser FireFox and IceCat for [PC](https://www.gnu.org/software/gnuzilla/) / [android](https://f-droid.org/en/packages/org.gnu.icecat/)**
 ___

-:exclamation:These settings may cause problems on some sites:exclamation:
+:exclamation: **These settings may cause problems on some sites** :exclamation:
 ___

 Type in the address bar (and agree to the terms):